MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCloudCallDataConnectorConfiguration.md

 PS C:\> Get-CsCloudCallDataConnectorConfiguration
 ```

-Example 1 returns information of all the CloudCallDataConnector configuration settings currently in use in the organization.
+Example 1 returns information about all the CloudCallDataConnector configuration settings currently in use in the organization.

 ### Example 2
 ```powershell